 Download Google AlloyDB JDBC Driver

-Understanding the JDBC URL
+JDBC URL format

-Download the Google AlloyDB JDBC Driver
+The Google AlloyDB JDBC driver

 Google AlloyDB is a fully managed, PostgreSQL-compatible database service on Google Cloud, combining the familiarity of PostgreSQL with Google's advanced storage and computing technologies.
 It is designed for demanding transactional and analytical workloads, offering up to 4× faster transactional throughput and 100× faster analytical queries than standard PostgreSQL.
 AlloyDB includes a built-in columnar engine and supports the pgvector extension for AI-powered similarity search.

-Google AlloyDB JDBC Driver Details
+The Google AlloyDB JDBC URL

 • Required File(s): postgresql-xxx.jar (PostgreSQL JDBC Driver)